 ‘We’ll visit other places, too,’ I had said before we left for Turkey.
 No matter how lovely our holiday accommodation, settled beside the sea in stunning, green, hilly surroundings, I couldn’t wait to explore.
 Sitting by the pool for a week is not my idea of a holiday.
 I really wanted to see more of the beautiful southern Aegean coast.

 Of course, when you ask your kids what they liked the most on their holiday, they will talk about the swimming pool, the water slide, the playground or the friends they made.
-They won’t tell you about ‘that village where we drank Turkish tea’, or ‘the lovely scenery when we travelled through the countryside’.
+They won’t tell you about ‘that village where we drank Turkish tea’, or ‘the lovely scenery when we traveled through the countryside’.
 But I still wanted to have a go at doing these things with them, because in the end, whatever you do, they’ll love coming along for the ride.

 And yes, when I saw the pirate ship brochure, showing a massive boat which wouldn’t look out of place in a Play Mobil box, it didn’t appeal to me and I thought, ‘yeah, just another way to get the tourists on a boat trip’.
 But the kids both shouted, ‘Yes!
 We want to go!’.